JBesna/Getting-and-Cleaning-Data/README.md

 type: integer
 note: each subject performed all activities in the study

-fields 3-77: average of various statistics in the study
+fields 3-81: average of various statistics in the study
-description: each field is the average value of either a mean or standard deviation in the data set.
+description: each field is the average value of either a mean or standard.
+These are all the fields that contained either mean() or std() in the train/test data. deviation in the data set.
 See names(final_data) for a list of the field names allowable values: [-1,1]
 type: continuous number